stellarscripts/stellar_firma_transcripts/_posts/2019-02-05-season1teaser.md

 #### DAVID

-I'm always here, Trexel.
+I'm always here, Trexel!
 Welcome to your office.
 Shall we design a planet?

 #### TREXEL